ocupop/refed-website/src/_articles/more-feast-less-footprint.md

 **Registration**

-Please register separately for the program and the reception.
+Please register separately for the program and the reception:

 [Program Registration](https://www.eventbrite.com/e/more-feast-less-footprint-new-goals-progress-towards-wasting-less-food-tickets-49154133336){: target="_blank"}